andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 In Problem 119, Gelfand asks us to factor $a^4 + b^4$.
 It looks simple enough.
 But it's not.
 Spot the '$+$'.
 That, plus the pesky even-ness of the powers mean our seemingly all-conquering tricks have encountered a crack in their armour.

 But let's pretend for a minute that we didn't know this.
 What would we have tried to do (and failed?).
-Probably something like this
+Probably something like the following which takes inspiration from our workings in the [previous chunk - Factoring to Zero](https://andrewharmellaw.github.io/2017/01/20/gelfands-algebra-chunk-11-factoring-to-zero).

 $$a^4 + b^4 = $$